EDGAR: An Autonomous Driving Research Platform -- From Feature Development to Real-World Application: Digital Twin

 \section{Digital Twin}

-Based on the autonomous vehicle setup presented in Section~\ref{sec:av_setup} and the system designed in Section~\ref{sec:system}, a digital twin is created to align the vehicle characteristics in the virtual and real environment.
-The digital twin comprises the three aspects of the vehicle dynamics model (\ref{subsec:vehdyn}), replication of the sensor setup (\ref{subsec:sensorsetup}), and replication of the network setup~(\ref{subsec:network}).
+Based on the autonomous vehicle setup presented in Section~\ref{sec:av_setup} and the system designed in Section~\ref{sec:system}, a digital twin is created to align the characteristics of the vehicle in the virtual and real environment.
+The digital twin comprises three aspects, namely the vehicle dynamics model (\ref{subsec:vehdyn}), replication of the sensor setup (\ref{subsec:sensorsetup}), and the replication of the network setup~(\ref{subsec:network}).